Insanely Clever Dorm Room Storage Ideas

 #1.
 Say hello to smart suitcase storage

-Your capacious suitcases needn’t stay empty once you move into your student accommodation.
+Your roomy suitcases needn’t stay empty once you settle into your student accommodation.
 Use it to stash your winter wear or your bed and bath linen – things that don’t need to be accessible all the time.
 You can also hide them under your bed or stack ‘em up above your wardrobe to ensure it doesn’t take up too much floor space.

 #2.
 More than just a bookcase

 Handpicked by CasaOne

 Our Transmit Bookcase is great when used as a wall-divider in your shared apartment or can be placed against a bare wall in your dorm room.
 The best thing about the Transmit?
 You can use it to store a host of items, beyond books.
 Invest in a foldable storage box to stow cables, cords and wires.
 Place your treasured items from home to give the bookcase a warm and decorative feel.

 #3.
 Convenient over-bed storage

 Two bedside tables in a smaller-sized room could make it feel overstuffed and crammed.
 Enter over-bed shelves — the perfect way to double up on storage without using up any floor space.
 It can come handy to hold your phone, water bottle and other bedside essentials.
 Add a family portrait along with a vase of fresh flowers to enhance the calming vibe of your bedroom.